antorix/Rocket-Ministry/README.md

 Android, Windows, Linux are supported.
 Mac should work too, but not tested yet.

-The app speaks English, Russian and Georgian, more languages are coming.
+The app is translated into English, Spanish, Russian and Georgian, more languages are coming.
 If you want to help translate the app into your language, please send a message to [antorix@outlook.com](mailto:antorix@outlook.com).

 ![](https://play-lh.googleusercontent.com/4k6DP-pK2LhTh_7bdxMie3TMZZC39bU-KWX1T8pP-2ql6YYBut-0KBaUlR-iTndiHJ8)